ray-project/ray/doc/source/cluster/kubernetes/user-guides/tpu.md

 (kuberay-tpu)=

-# Using TPUs with KubeRay
+# Use TPUs with KubeRay

 This document provides tips on TPU usage with KubeRay.